 Let’s start with C#.
 C# is a fantastic language and constantly getting better with each iteration.
 It used to be a lot worse.
 I especially disliked the fact it was Windows platform only.
 The biggest thing that’s still wrong with C# is that 70% of error messages are close to completely, utterly useless.
 Trying to figure out what’s wrong with a piece of code throwing errors without the help of some add-on like Oz-Code is nightmarish in nature.

-Note: I used to be an Oz-Code subscriber but I quit after they changed to a subscription model.
+Note: I used to be an Oz-Code user but I quit after they changed to a subscription model.
 Still a great product though.

 Lastly, let’s look at SQL.
 If ever there was a language that was spawned from the deepest, darkest corners of the most evil place you could think of, SQL….
-Well, it’s not in that corner.
-That corner would be reserved for ColdFusion.
-But just outside that corner, in the hallway, is where we would find SQL.
+Well, it’s not in that corner room.
+That would be reserved for ColdFusion.
+But just outside that corner room, in the hallway, is where we would find SQL.

 SQL is full of evil, hateful things: Pivot tables, cast/convert between types, string manipulation, setting up and maintaining proper permissions… The list of things that are painful in SQL is nigh-unto endless in nature.
 SQL should burn in hellfire and be cast into the void forever.